Rocky Flats Plant: Mother's Day 1969 Fire

 On May 11, 1969, there was a major fire in a glovebox in Building 776/777.
 Later investigations disagree on what caused the fire and what time it began.
 The 1999 report for the Colorado Department of Public Health and Environment said the fire was started around 2pm by a pressed plutonium block which spontaneously ignited.
 This agrees with some contemporary accounts and the AEC's position.
 Other fire investigators said the fire was started around 10am by plutonium-contaminated oil rags, and the AEC buried that information to protect individuals from liability.
 Given the fire crew's experience with the 1957 fire, the fire captain again determined to use water to put out the fire.
 After six hours the fire was extinguished.
 The AEC commended the heroism of the firefighters.
 As in the 1957 fire, the air filters which normally removed plutonium from the building's exhaust were destroyed by the fire, and in this case between 10 and 60 mCi of plutonium was released.

 This was likely the costliest industrial accident to occur in the United States up to that time.
 Approximately $20 million of plutonium was consumed in the fire and there were $50 million of other damages.
 Congress granted $45 million of the funding for the repairs in an emergency, closed door session at the AEC's request.
 Cleanup from the accident took two years.
 Much of the plutonium was recovered during the cleanup.

 The U.S. congress ordered an investigation into the accident, which found government officials helped cover up details of the fire by abusing classified information protocols.
-National Center for Atmospheric Research scientists stated that plant officials also mislead the public in press statements about the size and damage from the fire.
+National Center for Atmospheric Research scientists stated that plant officials also misled the public in press statements about the size and damage from the fire.
 Dow Chemical employees falsely claimed that their air filtration systems continued to work during the fire and no plutonium was released into the atmosphere.
 The investigation also found that the AEC ignored safety recommendations after the 1957 fire which may have prevented this accident.
 The investigation recommended extensive improvements to the building to increase safety.
-AEC officials such as Major General Giller and Chairman Seaborg publicly emphasized the need to keep Rocky Flats running and not allow the damage from the fire to delay the Safeguard Program.
+AEC officials such as Major General Giller and Chairman Glenn Seaborg publicly emphasized the need to keep Rocky Flats running and not allow the damage from the fire to delay the Safeguard Program.
 Senator Robert Byrd highlighted the interdependence of the AEC sites such as Los Alamos, Hanford, and Rocky Flats.
 Only at the end of the 1400 page congressional testimony did the government recognize that the fire had halted all US nuclear weapons production capability.
 Leo Goodman, a consultant for the United Auto Workers, criticized Seaborg's leadership of the AEC because Seaborg owned the patent on the discovery of plutonium and was profiting off the AEC's plutonium production.